Politics of China: National People's Congress

+The NPC holds annual sessions every spring, usually lasting from 10 to 14 days, in the Great Hall of the People on the west side of Tiananmen Square, Beijing.
+These annual meetings are usually timed to occur with the meetings of the National Committee of the Chinese People's Political Consultative Conference (CPPCC), a consultative body whose members represent various people's organizations, are the main deliberative bodies of China, and are often referred to as the Two Sessions.
+The meetings provide an opportunity for the officers of state to review past policies and present future plans to the nation.

-Constitutionally, the supreme state authority and legislature of China is the National People's Congress (NPC).
-It meets annually for about two weeks to review and approve major new policy directions, laws, the budget, and major personnel changes.
+The meetings cover reviewing and approving major new policy directions, laws, the budget, and major personnel changes.
 The NPC elects and appoints important state positions such as the president, the vice president, the chairman and other members of the Central Military Commission, the premier and rest of the State Council, the president of the Supreme People's Court, and procurator general of the Supreme People's Procuratorate.
 The NPC also elects a Standing Committee (NPCSC), its permanent body which meets regularly between NPC sessions.
 Most national legislation in China is adopted by the NPCSC.
 Most initiatives are presented to the NPCSC for consideration by the State Council after previous endorsement by the CCP Politburo Standing Committee.

-Members of the State Council include the Premier, a variable number of vice premiers (now four), five state councilors (protocol equal of vice premiers but with narrower portfolios), and 29 ministers and heads of State Council commissions.
-During the 1980s there was an attempt made to separate CCP and state functions, with the former deciding general policy and the latter carrying it out.
-The attempt was abandoned in the 1990s with the result that the political leadership within the state are also the leaders of the CCP.
+Aside from the CCP, eight minor political parties, officially termed "democratic parties," also participate in the NPC, but are non-oppositional and have no real power.
+They must accept the primacy of the CCP to exist and their members are preapproved by the CCP's United Front Work Department.
+Their original function was to create the impression that the PRC was being ruled by a diverse national front, not a one-party dictatorship.
+The major role of these parties is to attract and subsequently muzzle niches in society that have political tendencies, such as academia.